gradle/gradle/design-docs/dependency-management-projectpriority.md

 ## High-level goals

-Gradle normally handles version conflicts by picking the highest version a dependency.
+Gradle normally handles version conflicts by picking the highest version of a dependency.
 In rare cases this may result in a project dependency being replaced by a binary dependency, which may be counter-intuitive.
 The objective of this change is to make it configurable to always prefer project dependencies.

-The situations where this happens boils down to the following two cases:

-* Execute a composite build where a dependency between included builds is actually not included
-* Test code changes in a multi project build on a common project and a project using this project where not all intermediate dependencies are project dependencies

-This means the basic setup for the dependencies will be something like the following:
+The basic setup for the dependencies will be something like the following.
+Let us assume we have a dependency graph like this:

 <pre>
     A ---> C